-The Marine Electronic Highway (MEH) Demonstration Project (MEHDP) is a practical demonstration of the potential for States to provide a digital information network that transmits environmental and related information in real time to mariners as well as other parties. agencies and interested Offices.
+The Marine Electronic Highway (MEH) Demonstration Project (MEHDP) is a practical demonstration of the potential for States to provide a digital information network that transmits environmental and related information in real time to mariners as well as other parties. agencies and interested MEHDP was located in the Straits of Ma- EAHC), 13 Member States, Regional ENC government agencies in Indonesia, Malaysia PRIMAR, AusRENC) and two observers Offices.
 The project delivered various levels throughout its nine years of execution.